Is feeding your bottomless pit known as a teenager breaking the bank? Here are our tips for how to feed teens on a budget.

 Getting filling, long-lasting meals into your kid’s bodies is one piece of the how to feed teens on a budget puzzle, another component is stocking the house with cheap staples that will serve you well.

-Eggs: these are a nutritional powerhouse and can be cooked in 2 – 3 minutes.
+These are a nutritional powerhouse, containing both protein and fat, and can be cooked in 2 – 3 minutes.
 We often serve eggs for breakfast in our house.
-But I also like to make a big batch of hard-boiled eggs to enjoy in lunches and snacks (eggs contain both protein and healthy fats).
+But I also like to make a big batch of hard-boiled eggs to enjoy in lunches and snacks.

-Popcorn: we buy it un-popped so that we can pop it ourselves and then flavor it in all different ways so that it doesn’t get old (bonus: popcorn is a whole grain and provides a good amount of fiber).
+We buy it un-popped so that we can pop it ourselves and then flavor it in all different ways so that it doesn’t get old.
+Bonus: popcorn is a whole grain and provides a good amount of fiber.

-Frozen fruit: I always have a bag or two of frozen fruit in my freezer.
+I always have a bag or two of frozen fruit in my freezer.
 This is a great way to get some of the more expensive fruits, such as berries, at a lower price point.
-We use them for smoothies, mixed into baked goods, with oatmeal or overnight oats, and thawed and then served with yogurt.
+We use them for smoothies, mixed into baked goods, with oatmeal or overnight oats, and thawed and then served with plain, unsweetened yogurt.

 Double or Triple and Freeze

-Smoothies: like the soups and stews, I freeze them in individual portions so that they can be an easy grab-and-go addition to lunchboxes
+Like the soups and stews, I freeze smoothies in individual portions so that they can be an easy grab-and-go addition to lunchboxes.

 Teach Them to Cook

-If you’d like to keep your food costs down overall, sign up for a two-week free trial of The Scramble’s online meal planning service.
+If you’d like to keep your food costs down overall, try out The Scramble’s online meal planning service.
 Our members report saving as much as $90 a week on food!